What are Thrillers and Suspense stories?

 Tip: Trying to read series in order?
 KDL What’s Next lists series in the order they’re meant to be read.
 Search by author, book title, series title, and more.

-Spotlight: Cozy Mysteries
+Spotlight: Cozy Corner

 Often written as a themed series, cozy mysteries offer an amateur or professional sleuth who must solve a puzzle (frequently a dead body or bodies); a closely knit community filled with colorful characters; and a murderer who seems like just another member of the community.
 (Source: Novelist)